 Marie wasn’t a very good texter.
 I know that sounds like a BS excuse, and I kind of think it was, but that was her reason for never getting back to me.
 She would rarely end conversations like a normal person.
 No “I’ll talk to you later,” or “Goodnight.”
 She would just stop texting me.
 People who really want to talk to you maximize all their efforts.
 I even keep my read receipts on, so I’m pushed to text people as soon as I open the message.
 But with Marie, I found myself putting off answering her messages.
 If you find yourself doing this, you may need to rethink your friendship and how much that person really means to you.

 3. Your interest in the conversation is minimal

 Ever find yourself wanting to talk to someone less and less?
 Either the interest isn’t there, or you’re always arguing.
-Not wanting to talk to someone might be a bad sign or just a bad day, but keep an eye on it.
+Not wanting to talk to someone might be a bad sign or just a bad day, but keep an eye on it, it can turn into a toxic friendship and fast.
 If small talk happens too often with your best friend, that’s a red flag.
 I’m not exactly sure when Marie or I started losing interest in our conversations, but over time our conversations just became less fun and exciting and more average.
 Not even a funny inside joke kept us talking for long.

 4. No effort is made to see each other

 Schedules never seem to align just right in college.
 But spending time together is important; if you’re making more time for your significant other than for anyone else, that’s not good.
 Sure the honeymoon phase is a thing, but Marie didn’t even have time for our bimonthly coffee dates anymore.
 If you find yourself being the only one making an effort, you may need to stop putting in the effort too.
 I stopped putting in the effort when I reached out to Marie asking if she wanted to watch “In The Heights” with our boos, and she didn’t answer me.
 From then on I decided to stop trying.
 The friendship just made me sad.
 I saw the end.